jdillard/structed_tutorial/editme.rst

    start of the second paragraph of the first list item.

 **Enumerated lists** are very similar to bullet lists.
-They can be created by starting a paragrah with ``1.`` followed by a space.
+They can be created by starting a paragraph with ``1.`` followed by a space.
 Paragraphs can be transformed to an enumerated list item using the *Ctrl-Alt-E* keyboard shortcut.